yatiml/yatiml/docs/tutorial.rst

 your code.

-While this works fine for simple file formats, it does not scale very well to more complex file formats such as the Common Workflow Language (CWL) or the Multiscale Computing Language (yMCL).
+While this works fine for simple file formats, it does not scale very well to more complex file formats like Docker Compose-files, the Common Workflow Language (CWL) or the Multiscale Computing Language (yMCL).
 Manual error-checking is lots of work and error-prone, defaults are not set automatically (which is especially tricky if you have multiple nested optional objects), and the file format often ends up somewhat underspecified.

 Furthermore, a small collection of nested dicts and lists may work fine, but for more complex file formats, this becomes unwieldy and a set of objects is a